Port of Ghent: History

 In February 2015, Flanders and the Netherlands signed a treaty for the construction of a new lock at Terneuzen, scheduled for completion in 2021 and costing €920M.
 The new lock is about the same size as those of the contemporaneous expansion project of the Panama Canal.
+In 2025, the MV Astoria and the MV Solong arrived at the port of Ghent for scrapping.